-Gabrielle is in her second year of the clinical psychology PsyD program.
+Gabrielle is in the clinical psychology PsyD program.
 She is interested in supporting individuals with Autism Spectrum Disorder as they transition to adulthood.
 Her research interests include socio-emotional functioning, comorbidities, and overall quality of life.
 Gabrielle is also a certified yoga teacher, and enjoys practicing yoga in her spare time.

-Jackie is in her third year as a Psy.D. student at Rutgers GSAPP.
+Jackie is a Psy.D. student at Rutgers GSAPP.
+She left our lab to complete an internship at the University of Pennsylvania.
 She previously obtained a Masters in Neuroscience before beginning her doctorate in clinical psychology.
 Jackie has almost 10 years of experience working with children, adolescents and adults with autism spectrum disorder in a variety of research and clinical settings.
 She is currently working at the Douglass Developmental Disabilities Center, where she hopes to earn her BCBA.
 Jackie’s interests in the field revolve around development and assessment of vocational skills in transition-aged young adults on the autism spectrum.
 She ultimately hopes to become a board-certified clinical neuropsychologist after she graduates from GSAPP.
 In her free time, she enjoys playing basketball, watching sports and Netflix, and spending time with her family and friends.

 Shin Er Teh

-Shin is in her fourth year of the clinical psychology PsyD program.
+Shin graduated from the clinical psychology PsyD program and left our lab to complete an internship at the Kenney Krieger Institute.
 Shin has extensive ABA experiences in working with children, adolescents and adults with ASD.
 She also provides behavioral and social-emotional intervention for children with other disorders including ADHD, selective mutism, anxiety and depression.
 Shin's research focus is on how parental involvement affects the adaptive functioning of adults with ASD.
 Shin enjoys snacking, all day, anytime!

-Sherri is a third-year Doctor of Social Work student at Rutgers University.
+Sherri graduated as Doctor of Social Work student at Rutgers University.
 While currently involved in psychiatric genetics research, Sherri is interested in researching strengths in adults with Autism Spectrum Disorder.
 As a licensed social worker, Sherri also works as an outpatient therapist in a private group practice.
-In her free time she likes to go down to the shore and traveling.
+In her free time, she likes to visit the shore and travel.

 Rachel is currently an undergraduate student in the School of Public Health at Rutgers.